2ndQuadrant/postgres-installer/README-osx.txt

 OmniDB is an interactive and powerful, yet lightweight, browser-based database management tool.
 OmniDB allows users to manage multiple databases in a unified workspace with a user-friendly and fast-performing interface.
 Despite its light design, OmniDB is a reliable and comprehensive web tool with many facilitating characteristics to easily add, edit and manage multiple databases

+NOTE: OmniDB being shipped as part of PostgreSQL-13 installers is not yet fully compatible with PostgreSQL-13 and therefore not all features in OmniDB are guaranteed to work.
+Work on PostgreSQL-13 compatibility is underway and will be made available in the upcoming releases of Postgres Installer.

 Usage instructions
 ==================